-If an International Standard Serial Number ("ISSN") has been assigned to the serial, the applicant is strongly encouraged to include that information in the online application.
+If an International Standard Book Number ("ISBN") or International Standard Serial Number ("ISSN") has been assigned to a monograph or serial, the applicant is strongly encouraged to include that information in the online application.
 For guidance on completing this portion of the application, see Chapter 600, Section 612.6(C).
-When completing Form SE, the applicant may include the ISSN number in the space marked Previous or Alternative Titles.
+When completing Form SE or Form TX the applicant may include the ISSN number in the space marked Previous or Alternative Titles.

-If the applicant provides an ISSN, the number will appear on the certificate of registration and the online public record.
-Providing this information is useful, because an ISSN may be used to search and retrieve the registration records for a particular serial.
-However, providing an ISSN is optional and an application will be accepted even if this portion of the application is left blank.
+If the applicant provides an ISBN or ISSN, the number will appear on the certificate of registration and the online public record.
+Providing this information is useful, because the number may be used to search and retrieve the registration records for a particular monograph or serial.
+However, providing an ISBN or ISSN is optional and an application will be accepted even if this portion of the application is left blank.

-The U.S. Copyright Office does not assign ISSNs.
+The U.S. Copyright Office does not assign ISBNs or ISSNs.
+In the United States, ISBNs are administered by R.R.
+Bowker (www.bowker.com).
 For information concerning the procedure for obtaining an ISSN, applicants should write to the Serials Record Division of the Library of Congress at the following address: